 Neil Gaiman uses ‘The Godfather’ as an example of this technique.
 The author of the novel, Mario Puzo, was an Italian immigrant in post-war America and so, he combined his personal experience with the elements from ‘Henry IV’ by Shakespeare to create his own masterpiece.

 These are all simple exercises that work one core value of fiction writing: imagination.
 You are essentially thinking “what if…”.
 What if we saw the Wizarding world through the eyes of Ron Weasley, instead of Harry Potter?
 What if the Odyssey took place in space?
-What if The Body had elements of my own experiences?
+What if The Body by King had elements of my own experiences?
 What if our current understanding of trauma was applied to an older story?

-Adopting a new perspective and view what you have already known in a different light can be all one needs as a writer to generate new ideas and hopefully tell good stories which can be used by others.
+Adopting a new perspective and view what you have already known in a different light can be all one needs as a writer to generate new ideas and hopefully tell good stories that can be used by others.